JeremiahKaren/35percent.github.io/_posts/2017-04-24-jammy-dodgers.md

 ### The Margin Finance Corporation
 Steven Conway is listed at Companies House as a ‘director’ of the __John Black Charitable Foundation__, which wholly owns __The Margin Finance Corporation__, which Southwark court claim states made debenture loans in Feb 2015 to __Trademark Land & Property Ltd__ and __Trademark Group Ltd__.
 Terry McMillan is the named contact in the Trademark companies for these debentures.

+__Footnotes:__
+[^1]: Stephen Conway was director of PGP Jam Factory, PGP Securities No.5, PGP Securities No.7 and Packamist Ltd at the time of the alleged 'sham' transactions.

+[^2]: Fraser Allen is listed at Companies House as both director of LDHA and Trademark Group